ricardopereira/blog/_posts/2014-09-05-PT-a-new-blog.md

 <p align="center">
   <img src="/public/img/a-new-blog/jekyll-github-favs.png" alt="Total de favoritos do repositório do Jekyll no GitHub"/>
 </p>

-> Jekyll is a simple, blog aware, static site generator.
-It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.

 O próximo artigo será sobre a criação do blog e irei explicar todos os passos necessários.